K Line Extension to Torrance: Overview

-Route selection
+Route development

 Four potential routes for the extension starting at Redondo Beach station were initially considered.
 The station in Lawndale was eliminated due to community opposition.

 Harbor Subdivision main line, dating to 1888.
 Metro purchased 26.36 miles of this right of way in 1992.

 Metro authorized two of four alternatives to move forward: Alternative #1 and Alternative #3.
 Metro staff recommended the two alternatives for the draft environmental impact statement (DEIR) status for further analysis and refinement in September 2018.
 The study area includes the former Harbor Subdivision right of way.
 The extension study consists of the Redondo Beach station to the Torrance Transit Center, a 4.5 mi extension study area.
 Metro began composing the DEIR in January 2021 and released it in January 2023.
 Both alternatives shared the same alignment south of 190th Street.

 The first alternative was expanded into two options, differing in whether the alignment is mainly built above grade over the existing ROW or in an open-air trench under the current ROW (with the freight ROW being rebuilt afterward).
 The route and stations were identical between the two options.
 Elements from the two options were then blended into a third "Hybrid Alternative" based on community input, which used the elevated/street level option from Redondo Beach station to 165th Street, where the alternative switched to the trench option all the way south to the Torrance Transit Center.
 The Hybrid Alternative also added two under-crossings at 170th Street and 182nd Street.